kauefraga/kauefraga/README.md

 #### 🤹‍♂️ Some of my hobbies are:

 - Automating random stuff
-- Drawing (pencil/eraser and digitally)
+- Drawing things (pencil/eraser and digitally)
 - Playing videogames (Fortnite, Rocket League, Phasmophobia, Osu, Warframe and recently Necesse)
 - Listening to music
-- Practice volleyball
+- Practicing volleyball

 #### ⭐ What I made: